yelitzalopez/Seraphthorn/README.md

 Algorithm

-DNA Database
-- Genome
+Genome Database
-- noncoding (aka "junk") DNA
+- genes and non-coding (aka "junk") in RNA/DNA

 Questions/Answers for Artificial Intelligence (example: IBM Watson)
 - How do immortals adapt to a changing environment?